 - If you are a veteran, your military service may qualify you for a HISA grant (Home Improvement And Structural Alterations grant) or for one of the individual VA aid programs offered by the Department of Veterans Affairs to help pay for the cost of the walk in tub.

 The following video by Independent Home shows a time-lapse of how a walk-in tub is installed.
 This will help to give you an idea of the process and the work that is involved in removing the original bathtub and replacing it with your chosen product.

-The average costs of a walk-in tub plus the installation ranges anywhere from $3,000 to $10,000 or maybe even more.
-Like most anything else, the more add-ons you choose, the higher the price.
+The average purchase price of a walk-in tub plus the installation ranges anywhere from $3,000 to $10,000 or maybe even more.
+Like most anything else, the more add-ons you choose or if you install special models, the higher the price.

 Because of features like whirlpool jets, you may have to upgrade your electrical panel, incurring more costs.
 The required plumbing or electrical upgrades can add another $3,000 – $5,000 to the cost.
 For more convenience, some manufacturers sell their tubs as a package, with the cost of installation included.

 Another consideration: while you can use a typical 40-gallon water heater when you have a walk-in tub, most manufacturers recommend upgrading to at least a 50-gallon water heater.
 The reason for this is that the average user who wants to fill their tub full enough to use the whirlpool jets will need between 40 and 50 gallons of water to do so.

 Are Walk-In Tubs Tax Deductible?